paolodalberto/QC/Notes/README.md

 B*A = [ [h0.G h1.G], [h2.G h3.G]]
 So the computation A*B, B*A, H (x) G are all equivalent.

-In practice 8GB will fit in one GPU 32 will require some smart division.
+In practice 8GB will fit in one GPU 32GB will require some smart division or multiple GPUs.
 There may be a code generation of sparse matrix vector operation that can be encoded directly, and thus write a hip single shot computation.
 But notice that the "constant matrix is literally 2x2,4x4 and the state vector is 2^n.

 I think the main performance boost is by the HBM2.
 This is communication bound.
+Also I have to understand the "split of qubits".

 ### A Scalable FPGA Architecture for Quantum Computing Simulation